 Weight: Excess sugar is converted into fat and this leads to unhealthy weight gain.
 Research shows that people who regularly consumes sugar-sweetened beverages tend to weigh more than those who don’t3 .

 There are many reasons and causes of sugar cravings - whether you have a sweet tooth, or your body might be unconsciously craving the sugar rush as a stress reliever or simply because you need a quick mid-day pick-me-up treat.

-It is fine when you give in to your sugar cravings once in a while; the problem is when we allow it to become a daily habit.
-Read on for tips on how to nip your sugar cravings in the bud before it has a chance to negatively impact our long-term health and result in chronic health conditions.
+It is fine when you give in to your sugar cravings once in a while.
+However, it becomes a problem though when we allow sugar-laden foods, snacks and drinks to become a daily habit, a comfort food source that we crave on a daily basis.
+Here are some tips on how to nip sugar cravings in the bud before it has a chance to negatively impact our long-term health and result in chronic health conditions.

-We live in a sleep deprived nation, where 44% of us sleep for less than 7 hours a night3.
-When we do not get enough sleep, we feel tired and our bodies’ hunger signals are mixed up, making us feel hungry when we are actually not.
+We live in a sleep-deprived nation, where 44% of us sleep for less than 7 hours a night 3.
+When we do not get enough sleep, we feel tired and our bodies’ have false hunger signals, making us feel hungry when we are actually not.
 We then reach out to sugar for a quick fix, and fall back into the cycle of a sugar high and energy crash later.

 Having good quality sleep is important, not only to prevent sugar cravings, but also to support our body’s optimum functioning.
 Click here to find out more on how we can make sure we get a good night’s rest.

 People often mistake lack of water consumption for sugar cravings and hunger pangs.
 Insufficient water intake may make it difficult for our bodies to metabolise glycogen for energy, thus making our bodies crave sugar for the quick energy fix.
-An average adult needs about 2 litres of water a day.
+An adult needs an average of 2 litres of water per day.